-For the Hospital Care division, we predict growth at constant exchange rates that will be slightly below Forecasts predict that the medical technology market that of the overall Group.
-We expect growth to be in Asia Pacific will remain strong in the coming years driven primarily by IV sets and accessories, drug and see an average annual growth rate of 7 percent. preparation and peripheral safety IV catheters.
-We This growth is primarily being driven by China, whose will also strive for growth above market performance government seeks to increase its global market share in regional anesthesia.
-With the high degree of of the medical technology sector to 25 percent by customer acceptance of our core medical product 2030 and achieve a local manufacturing rate for Space^{plus}, we expect stronger sales of infusion pumps high-quality medical devices of 95 percent.
-India's and IV lines.
-We also expect growth in our pharmagovernment also has ambitious growth targets in ceutical portfolio, for example, higher sales of our medical technology and plans to provide the industry ready-to-use medications and continued volume with dedicated support to improve access, affordabilgrowth in the US.
-We expect our CAPS business to ity, quality and innovation in public health care. gradually recover in the coming years.
+Forecasts predict that the medical technology market in Asia Pacific will remain strong in the coming years and see an average annual growth rate of 7 percent.
+This growth is primarily being driven by China, whose government seeks to increase its global market share of the medical technology sector to 25 percent by 2030 and achieve a local manufacturing rate for high-quality medical devices of 95 percent.
+India's government also has ambitious growth targets in medical technology and plans to provide the industry with dedicated support to improve access, affordability, quality and innovation in public health care.